Building the Resume

 Skills, Activities, Additional Information Sections (optional)

-- Mention only skills you are proficient in or very familiar with.
+- Mention only technology and skills you are proficient in or very familiar with.

 - Include technical skills as well as foreign language and communication skills.